 For more information about finding a Penn Medicine specialist, visit the Tops Docs homepage.

-This interview has been edited for length.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+This interview has been edited for length.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio